King of Culinary: Gameplay

 Each contestant will pit against one of three veteran chefs head-to-head, whom each hold one signature culinary knife placed under a shelf, and sitting chefs are backed as judges.
 At the start of each match, the contestant choose one of the chef and a designated ingredient required for cooking, but was not allowed to duplicate a cooking method.
 The contestant have up to 40 minutes to cook their dish, with the first 10 minutes set as a handicap for the veteran chef (one hour with a 15-minute handicap in season one), to prepare a dish and present it to a panel of three judges for testing and evaluation.
 The judges then make a decision to decide the winner for the match.
 Since season two, contestants have to defeat a mentee chef first before they could challenge against the three chefs, meaning that the contestant was now required to win four matches (one disciple and three chefs) to acquire all three knives.
 "Help cards" are also added, allowing the contestant to change the course of a match.

-When the contestant wins a knife, they are given an option to either keep their winnings or risk them to challenge another chef, but each contestant could only challenge a chef once.
+Winning each match awards contestants knife sets that they get to keep, regardless of their progress, as well as a cash amount.
 The payout structure for each win were $2,000, $3,000 and $4,000 ($1,000, $2,000 and $5,000 in season one).
-However, if the contestant loses to a chef at any point, the game ends and any cash winnings won are forfeited, but was allowed to keep any knives won for victorious matches up to that point.
-Season four added an option to directly challenge a guest chef, skipping the other two chefs for $4,000 and any remaining knives if they win.
+The contestant can decide either to leave the game with the cash amount they had already won, or risk their winnings to challenge another chef that they have not yet faced; losing to a chef at any time ends the game with no winnings except for the knife sets.
+Season four exclusively added an option to directly challenge a guest chef, bypassing the other two chefs for $4,000 and any remaining knives if they win.

 Season three also added a season finale, dubbed The Final Showdown to determine the overall champion with a prize of up to $16,000.
-The format did not return in the succeeding season.
+In season four, with the exception of the Tamil version, any contestants who won at least one knife in either the Chinese or Malay versions would be invited to the season finale where the winning chef would win a $5,000 cash bonus and $2,000 SharkNinja vouchers; there is no "final showdown" special.

+Season five, as the title suggests, "the comeback" (再战擂台) features past contestants competing for a second time to either win more money and/or knives, under the same rules following the season two format.
+The third Malay season however, did not use the returning chefs format.